cloud-neutral-toolkit/rag-server.svc.plus/docs/xray-single-port-multi-user.md

 4. **Generate Configuration**:
    - Load the base template for `/usr/local/etc/xray/config.json`.
    - Replace the `outbounds[].settings.vnext[].users[]` node with the freshly computed array.
 New registrations simply append to the slice composed in memory before the generator writes it back.
-Each client entry includes the UUID, optional email, and any flow directive required by the transport profile.
+Each client entry includes the UUID, optional email, required `encryption` flag (defaulting to `none`), and any flow directive required by the transport profile.
    - Persist the resulting JSON atomically (write to temp file then move into place).
 5. **Validate JSON**:
    - Run `jq . /usr/local/etc/xray/config.json` or an equivalent Go `json.Unmarshal` check to confirm syntax correctness.